Residential projects that can be constructed under the 2018 International Residential Code (IRC) include:

 1. Determine if a permit is required.

 4. The permit application will be reviewed.
-(The items listed below are not all-
+(The items listed below are not all-inclusive but are some of the most common items reviewed by the individual departments.)

 Please note that permit review may vary depending upon the scope of the application.

-c.
-Engineering – reviews water and sewer connections, erosion control,
+- Engineering - reviews water and sewer connections, erosion control, and drainage.

-d.
-Treasurer/Finance – checks for unpaid fees associated with the parcel in
+- Treasurer/Finance - checks for unpaid fees associated with the parcel in questions; reviews business license requirements as applicable.

 5. The plans will be reviewed.